Steve Hogarth: Career

 On 14 May 2010, Hogarth performed at the Relentless Garage in London to celebrate his birthday.
 On the following two days he also performed in Liverpool and Sheffield.
 To coincide with these shows a CD was released featuring some of the best tracks taken from his H Natural shows.
 This collection is called H Natural Selection and was available at the shows and from the Marillion website.

 In 2012, Hogarth joined forces with Richard Barbieri again, releasing an album as a duo called Not the Weapon But the Hand.

 In 2014, it was announced that Hogarth was releasing two volumes of diaries, written between 1991 and 2014.
 The first was released in June 2014 by Miwk Publishing and is called The Invisible Man.
 Volume 2 followed in December 2014.

+Hogarth collaborated with Swedish chamber-rock band Isildurs Bane on an album titled Colours Not Found in Nature, released in 2017.
+Hogarth had written the lyrics and recorded the vocals in hotel rooms around the world while on tour with Marillion.

 Personal life

 Hogarth has three children: a daughter named Sofi and a son named Nial with his first wife Sue, and a son named Emil from his current relationship with Linette, who is from Denmark.